-CDCC holds liquid net assets funded by equity in an amount that is equivalent to 12 months of operating expenses, excluding depreciation and amortization ("Operational Risk Capital").
-This capital reserve is calibrated to ensure that CDCC may continue to operate as a going concern for a 12 month period in the event that it experiences general business losses.
+CDCC holds liquid net assets funded by equity ("Operational Risk Capital") in the event that it experiences general business losses or has to support a wind-down process.

-Currently, in accordance with its regulatory requirements, CDCC has established a comprehensive and effective Recovery Plan that is reviewed and approved annually by its Board of Directors.
-The plan ensures that CDCC can continue to provide critical services and can replenish any financial resources that it may employ in implementing such plan.
+In accordance with its regulatory requirements, CDCC has established a comprehensive and effective Recovery Plan that is subject to continuous improvement, reviewed and approved annually by its Board of Directors.
+The plan ensures that CDCC can continue to provide critical services and can replenish any financial resources that it may employ in implementing such a plan.
 CDCC's Recovery Plan provides for tools such as a Parental Support Agreement ("PSA") with TMX Group to replenish CDCC's Operational Risk Capital.